 Before Arriving for Your Exam

-You can print and fill out the Cardiac Imaging Questionnaire before arriving to speed up the registration process.
+You can print and fill out the Cardiac Imaging Questionnaire on our Pre-Registration Questionnaire page before arriving to speed up the registration process.

 Continue taking all of your current medications.
 Do not take Viagra®, Cialis® or Levitra® for 48 hours before exam.